danielendler/start-berlin/content/en/project.md

 ## Donations
 Donations are there to create a financial stability buffer for the family.
 Getting settled in Berlin with a job, such that the family is self-sufficient will take time.
-While the family has brought some money from Syria, we believe this should be left for emergency cases.

 ### How donations will be used
 Donations are done through a non-profit organisation X.